 Obstruction of bile flow from the liver

 Overwhelming bacterial infection (sepsis Sepsis in Newborns Sepsis is a serious bodywide reaction to infection spread through the blood.
 Newborns with sepsis appear generally ill—they are listless, do not feed well, often have a gray color, and may have... read more ) or urinary tract infection Urinary Tract Infection (UTI) in Children A urinary tract infection is a bacterial infection of the urinary bladder ( cystitis), the kidneys ( pyelonephritis), or both.
 Urinary tract infections are caused by bacteria.
-Infants and younger... read more without sepsis acquired during or shortly after birth can cause jaundice.
+Infants and young... read more without sepsis acquired during or shortly after birth can cause jaundice.
 Infections acquired by the fetus in the womb are sometimes the cause.
-Such infections include toxoplasmosis Toxoplasmosis read more and infections with cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus infection is a common herpesvirus infection with a wide range of symptoms: from no symptoms to fever and fatigue (resembling infectious mononucleosis) to severe symptoms involving... read more or the herpes simplex Herpes Simplex Virus (HSV) Infections Herpes simplex virus infection causes recurring episodes of small, painful, fluid-filled blisters on the skin, mouth, lips (cold sores), eyes, or genitals.
-This very contagious viral infection... read more or rubella Rubella Rubella is a contagious viral infection that typically causes mild symptoms, such as joint pain and a rash, but can cause severe birth defects if the mother becomes infected with rubella during... read more viruses.
+Such infections include toxoplasmosis Toxoplasmosis Toxoplasmosis is infection caused by the protozoan parasite Toxoplasma gondii.
+Infection occurs when people unknowingly ingest toxoplasma cysts from cat feces or eat contaminated meat... read more and infections with cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus infection is a common herpesvirus infection with a wide range of symptoms: from no symptoms to fever and fatigue (resembling infectious mononucleosis) to severe symptoms involving... read more or the herpes simplex Herpes Simplex Virus (HSV) Infections Herpes simplex virus infection causes recurring episodes of small, painful, fluid-filled blisters on the skin, mouth, lips (cold sores), eyes, or genitals.
+This very contagious viral infection... read more or rubella Rubella Rubella is a contagious viral infection that typically causes in children mild symptoms, such as joint pain and a rash.
+Rubella can cause death of a fetus or severe birth defects if the mother... read more viruses.

 Some hereditary disorders that can cause jaundice include cystic fibrosis Cystic Fibrosis (CF) Cystic fibrosis is a hereditary disease that causes certain glands to produce abnormally thick secretions, resulting in tissue and organ damage, especially in the lungs and the digestive tract... read more , Dubin-Johnson syndrome, Rotor syndrome, Crigler-Najjar syndrome, and Gilbert syndrome.